zowe/zowe-explorer-vscode/packages/zowe-explorer/README.md

 ### Use base profile and token with existing profiles

-As a Zowe user, you can leverage the base profile functionality to access multiple services through Single Sign-on.
+As a Zowe user, you can leverage base profile functionality to access multiple services through Single Sign-on.
 Base profiles enable you to authenticate using the Zowe API Mediation Layer (API ML).
 You can use base profiles with more than one service profile.
-For more information, see [Base Profiles](https://docs.zowe.org/stable/user-guide/cli-using-using-profiles/#base-profiles).
+For more information, see [Base Profiles](https://docs.zowe.org/stable/user-guide/cli-using-using-profiles-v1/#base-profiles).

 **Note:** Before using the base profile functionality with v1 profiles, ensure that you have [Zowe CLI](https://docs.zowe.org/stable/user-guide/cli-installcli.html) v6.0.0 or higher installed.